mnot/I-D/structured-headers/draft.md

    8. If the first character of input_string is "=":
       1. Consume the "=" character at the beginning of input_string.
       2. Let param_value be the result of Parsing an Item from Textual Headers ({{item}}) from input_string.
+   9. If parameters has more than 255 members, throw an error.
-   9. Add param_name to parameters with the value param_value.
+   0. Add param_name to parameters with the value param_value.
 4. Return the tuple (label, parameters).